 ECF currently has two products on the market: Container Farms and City Farms.
 Their Container Farms, fitted with the ASTAF pro system, can yield 100kg of fish and 300kg of vegetables during one growing season (April or May till the beginning of October).

 They can easily be set up almost anywhere, like in a parking lot or on a rooftop, and Nicolas describes the container farms as a “lifestyle product…ideal for restaurants or schools as it could serve an educational or marketing function.”

 Members of the public are welcome to visit and explore the Malzfabrik Container Farm.
 In fact, up to two hundred people have the opportunity to adopt a fish – one of the perches that live in the tank – until the end-of-season grill party, when sponsors will gather together at Malzfabrik to enjoy the season’s harvest.

-The group are currently seeking a two million euro investment to construct the city’s first proper aquaponic farm on the roof of one of the Malzfabrik buildings.
-This farm would be in operation throughout the year and could yield 24 tons of fish and 35 tons of vegetables annually.
-If the plans work out, Berliners will be able to visit and stock up on some of the most local, sustainable produce in the city.
+In March 2014 the group received a seven figure sum in financing.
+This sum plus investments from a couple of investors is helping to construct the city’s first proper aquaponic farm (which will also be the largest in Europe) and for ECF to move on to the next level of growth.
+This farm would be in operation throughout the year and could yield 25 tons of fish and 35 tons of vegetables annually.
+From the beginning of 2015 ECF will be supplying restaurants directly with fresh fish and vegetables and Berliners will be able to visit and stock up on some of the most local, sustainable produce in the city.